Governor orders flags to half-staff Monday for Salisbury veteran - Salisbury Post

 SALISBURY — Gov. Roy Cooper on Friday ordered American and North Carolina flags at state facilities to be flown at half-staff Monday to honor a Salisbury veteran.

-Salisbury native Henry E. Ellis was killed at the age of 22 in modern-day North Korea on Nov.
-30, 1950.
+Salisbury native Henry E. Ellis, 22, was killed on Nov.
+30, 1950, in what’s now North Korea.
 For about 70 years, he was listed as killed in action, but the whereabouts of his remains were unknown.

 A renewed effort to identify remains labeled X-13631 started in 2012.
 Eight years later, on Sept.
 29, 2020, a Department of Defense medical examiner labeled those remains as belonging to Ellis, who spent the first 14 years of his life in Salisbury.
 A procession escorted Ellis’ remains back to Salisbury on Friday.